Manzanit0/spidey/README.md

 In a nutshell, the above line will:

-1. Spin up a new supervision tree under the `Spidey` OTP application that will contain a pool of workers for crawling.
+1. Spin up a new supervision tree under the `Spidey` OTP Application that will contain a pool of workers for crawling.
 2. Create an ETS table to store crawled urls
 3. Crawl the website
+4. Return all the urls as a list
-4. Teardown the supervision tree
+5. Teardown the supervision tree and the ETS table

 The function is synchronous, but if you were to call it asynchronously multiple times, each invocation will spin up a new supervision trees with a